UniversalDependencies/docs/_u-feat/Mood.md

 ### `Jus`: jussive

-The jussive mood expresses the desire that the action happens.
+The jussive mood expresses the desire that the action happens; it is thus close to both imperative and optative.
+Unlike in desiderative, it is the speaker, not the subject who wishes that it happens.
 Used e.g. in Arabic.

 ### `Qot`: quotative